A raccoon primer for the city dweller (c) 2010-2018 Frania Shelley-Grielen

 develop avoidance patterns of behavior and will evade hunter and “coon” dog through

-it cannot escape.
+cannot escape.
 Hunting dogs that perfect this technique are valued by hunters.
 Raccoons

-benefit from hunters by eating wounded birds that hunters have shot down
+benefit from hunters by eating wounded birds that hunters have shot down and not

-to shelter the animals will avail themselves of human structures if possible.
+shelter the animals will avail themselves of human structures if possible.
 It is strongly

 suggested to avoid any interaction with them.
 Raccoons are protected by law in New York

 State.
 They may not be kept as pets and may not be hunted or trapped without a license.

-Contacting a licensed Nuisance Wildlife Control person to aid in
+Contacting a licensed Nuisance Wildlife Control person to aid in removing the animals

-help in caring for raccoons in need of assistance.
-Contact your local DEC regional office
+in caring for raccoons in need of assistance.
+Contact your local DEC regional office for more

 Sieber, O.J.
 (1984)Vocal Communication in Raccoons (Procyon lotor).
 Behaviour, 90, No. 1/3, pp. 80-113